 Supporting someone with cancer and dementia

-Each year, about 363,000 people in the UK are diagnosed with cancer.
-And about 850,000 people in the UK are living with dementia.
+Each year, about 375,000 people in the UK are diagnosed with cancer.
+And it is estimated that 944,000 people in the UK are living with dementia.
 Many people with dementia are also living with other health conditions, including cancer.
+In people aged 75 or older with cancer or dementia, 1 in 13 have both conditions (around 8%).

 Many people with dementia are cared for at home by a family member or friend.
-In the UK, there are about 670,000 carers of people with dementia.
+In the UK, about 700,000 people are unpaid carers of someone with dementia.

 If you care for someone who has both cancer and dementia, it can be very difficult for you and the person you care for.